lcsouzah/acba_tool/README.md

 - Run unit tests with `flutter test`.
 - Launch the app with `flutter run`.

+## Known Issues

+- In the current container environment the `flutter` command is unavailable, so `flutter test` and `flutter run` cannot execute.
+- This prevented verifying navigation from Home to Transactions.
+- Ensure the Flutter SDK is installed and a device or emulator is connected before launching the app.

 ## Getting Started

 This project is a starting point for a Flutter application.